nitzano/dbzar/website/docs/providers/mask.md

 # Mask

-Mask let you mask some or all of the fields in a given column.
+Masks some or all of the letters of the previous value.
-It does the following:

 1. strings - Masks word with the same character
 2. numbers - does nothing